axboehm/TerrainDesigner/README.md

 # Terrain Designer

-Terrain Designer is a 3D application that lets you walk around a landscape and modify it interactively and in real-time.<br />
+Terrain Designer is a 3D application that lets you walk around a landscape and modify it interactively and in real-time. <br />
+Terrain generation and modification is handled with custom code that you can find here. <br/>

 ![Terrain Designer](./readmeImages/readmeMain.jpg)

-See it in action: www.youtube.com/replaceMe <br />
+See it in action: www.youtube.com/yC8pnw11yRI <br />

 # General Concept